garychou/postindustrial/docs/year-5.md

 **C:** There is a related thread here about developing a practice of momentum: how do you maintain weekly progress or make decisions when you’re stuck?
 How do you work through that cycle of doubt?

-<Quote2 cite="Christina">I’ve come to really appreciate the process of review as a weapon for getting past the cycle of doubt and uncertainty.</Quote2>
+<Quote2 cite="Chris">I’ve come to really appreciate the process of review as a weapon for getting past the cycle of doubt and uncertainty.</Quote2>

 If you can build in a regular practice of checking in with other people who don’t have a direct stake in what you’re doing, that can be a way forward.
 It both forces you to make decisions by the time that review happens, but also allows you to get fresh perspective, which is so important when you’re in a solitary creation process.
 It’s so easy to just fall down a pointless rabbit hole, like *how many pages is this thing going to be* or *what color is it going to be*?
 At some point, you hit decision fatigue as an individual creator.
 That’s when review can help.